Ecogenomics/GTDBTk/README.md

 * closest_placement_ani: indicates the ANI between the query and above reference genome.
 * closest_placement_af: indicates the AF between the query and above reference genome.
 * pplacer_taxonomy: indicates the pplacer taxonomy of the query genome.
 * classification_method:	indicates the rule used to classify the genome.
-This field will be one of: i) ANI, indicating a species assignement was based solely on the calculated ANI and AF with a reference genome; ii) ANI/Placement, indicating a species assignment was made based on both ANI and the placement of the genome in the reference tree; iii) taxonomic classification fully defined by topology, indicating that the classification could be determine based solely on the genome's position in the reference tree; or iv) taxonomic novelty determined using RED, indicating that the relative evolutionary divergence (RED) and placement of the genome in the reference tree were used to determine the classification.
+This field will be one of: i) ANI, indicating a species assignment was based solely on the calculated ANI and AF with a reference genome; ii) ANI/Placement, indicating a species assignment was made based on both ANI and the placement of the genome in the reference tree; iii) taxonomic classification fully defined by topology, indicating that the classification could be determine based solely on the genome's position in the reference tree; or iv) taxonomic novelty determined using RED, indicating that the relative evolutionary divergence (RED) and placement of the genome in the reference tree were used to determine the classification.
 * note: provides additional information regarding the classification of the genome.
 Currently this field is only filled out when a species determination is made and indicates if the placement of the genome in the reference tree and closest reference according to ANI/AF are the same (congruent) or different (incongruent).
 * other_related_references: lists up to the 100 closest reference genomes based on ANI.
 ANI calculations are only performed between a query genome and reference genomes in the same genus.
 * aa_percent: indicates the percentage of the MSA spanned by the genome (i.e. percentage of columns with an amino acid).